Changing the way people live

 Charlie’s business has become a household name.
 He decides to purchase property in Dean Street, South Townsville, just off Victoria Bridge.

-Charlie’s business continues to grow and move with the time with the advancement of the motor car.
+Charlie’s business continues to grow and move with the times with the advancement of the motor car.
 Eventually a Panel Beating section was opened and a special Blind Department was created for the manufacture & erection of exterior & interior venetian blinds, stationary lathed type Holland blinds, aluminium awnings & ship chandlery.

 Due to ill health Charlie semi-retired from the business, but still maintained a lively interest, making his daily outing a visit to the ‘shop’ – to quote him – “Just to see how things were going”.